uwlib-cams/MARC2RDA/Working Documents/transformationCode/README.md

 1. Clone the MARC2RDA GitHub repository
 2. In Oxygen, create a project and select the entire MARC2RDA repository to be included, along with the folder containing the MARC/XML file(s) to be transformed.
 3. If this is the first time running the transform, see [setting up lookup files](#setting_up_lookup_files) and follow instructions before proceeding.
 This step may also need to be repeated if LC or RDA have updated their vocabularies since the last transformation was run.
-5. Once you have confirmed that the 'lookup' folder in the repository contain 'lc' and 'rda' subfolders, open a MARC/XML file to be transformed.
+4. Once you have confirmed that the 'lookup' folder in the repository contain 'lc' and 'rda' subfolders, open a MARC/XML file to be transformed.
-6. In the toolbar at the top of Oxygen, select the Configure Transformation Scenario(s) button, which looks like a wrench.
+5. In the toolbar at the top of Oxygen, select the Configure Transformation Scenario(s) button, which looks like a wrench.
-7. Select “New” at the bottom of the pop-up menu and select "XML transformation with XSLT".
+6. Select “New” at the bottom of the pop-up menu and select "XML transformation with XSLT".
-8. Name the transformation scenario.
+7. Name the transformation scenario.
-9. In the XML URL box, ensure the value is ${currentFileURL}
+8. In the XML URL box, ensure the value is ${currentFileURL}
-10. In the XSL URL box, select m2r.xsl from files.
+9. In the XSL URL box, select m2r.xsl from files.
-11. Select the "Parameters" and edit the BASE value to the base IRI you would like to be used when the transform mints IRIs.
+10. Select the "Parameters" and edit the BASE value to the base IRI you would like to be used when the transform mints IRIs.
 Ensure the IRI ends in / to avoid malformed IRIs.
-12. Navigate to the Output tab
+11. Navigate to the Output tab
-13. In the Output tab, find the Save as option.
+12. In the Output tab, find the Save as option.

     a.
 If transforming one file, enter the location and name for the output file.
 The file name should end in `.rdf` Press okay.

     b.
 If transforming a folder of files, enter the location of a folder for the output, and end the folder name in `/${cfn}.rdf` This saves each file within the folder with the same name as the input file but as an rdf file.
 Press okay.

-11. Transform the file(s)
+13. Transform the file(s)

     a. *If transforming 1 file*: Ensuring that the file you want to transform is open in the window, press "Apply associated".

     b. *If transforming a folder of files*: Close the transformation scenario pop-up box.
 In the navigation pane on the left, right click on the folder containing the files you want to transform.
 Select "Transform" and then "Transform with...".
 Select the transformation scenario you just set up and press "Apply selected scenarios".

-13. The transformation scenario should run and output RDF/XML from the MARC/XML
+14. The transformation scenario should run and output RDF/XML from the MARC/XML

+15. (Optional) Add human-readable labels to output files for review

+    a.
+Open the RDF/XML output file just created.

+    b.
+Follow the steps above to Configure Transformation Scenario(s) using "XML transformation with XSLT" for a new scenario.

+    c.
+In the XML URL box, ensure the value is ${currentFileURL}.

+    d.
+In the XSL URL box, select appendLabels.xsl from files.

+    e.
+Follow the steps above to set “Parameters” and Output.

+    f.
+Transform the file by applying the newly created scenario.

 ## Option 2: Saxon